bast/numerov/README.md

 ## Advice

-- `energy_precision` is often more important than number of grid points.
+- `energy_precision_hartree` is often more important than number of grid points.
 - Be careful with the displacement range.
 - If the script enters an endless loop probably the reduced mass or the displacement range is wrong.
 - Practice first with the harmonic oscillator.